-1. Try to work as closely with the dialogue, the actual script as possible, and back up every general point with reference to the script.

-2. Go through the entire scene, most often in sequence, both the dialogue and what gestures and movement you chose.

-3. Don't just say what happens or what is said, and don't just explicate or "translate" the words and lines.
-Rather, discuss the script in terms of: a. your actor's choices; b. the character's object (what he or she is after), and c. the character's subtext (what the character is thinking and saying to himself or herself beneath the dialogue).

-4. Don't spend time setting up the paper, talking about how and where you met, chatting about topics not immediately linked to the script-get right to the scene in question.

-5. Your "text" is ultimately not the script itself, not even the playwright's words, but your actor's/director's take on the script and on your character as he or she exists in the script.

-6. Have some sense of the larger play, and of the character's role in that larger play, but make sure you don't jump too far from your specific scene.
-The largest part of your paper should be spent on your particular scene.

-7. Be sure that one paragraph follows logically from the preceding one; and make sure there are segues not only between paragraphs but between sections of the individual paragraph-and, for that matter, segues from one sentence to the next.

-8. You can be informal as you want, and can use the first person-but observe all the rules of good writing, from spelling to punctuation, from clear word choice to correct grammar.
+- 1. Try to work as closely with the dialogue, the actual script as possible, and back up every general point with reference to the script. - 2.
+Go through the entire scene.
+The focus should be equally divided between your character (sub-text, objective) and your choices as an actor in enacting that character-all this rooted in a detailed analysis of the actual lines.
+In effect, don't just say what happens or what is said, and don't just explicate or "translate" the words and lines.
+Rather-and here I repeat the comments above--discuss the script in terms of: a. your actor's choices (the sub-text you devise, delivery, gestures, movement, use of the stage space); b. the character's objective (what he or she is after), and c. the character's subtext or inner-voice (what the character is thinking and saying to himself or herself beneath the dialogue). - 4.
+Don't spend time setting up the paper, talking about how and where you met, chatting about topics not immediately linked to the script-get right to the scene in question. - 5.
+Your "text" is ultimately not the script itself, not even the playwright's words, but your actor's/director's take on the script and on your character as he or she exists in the script. - 6.
+Have some sense of the larger play, and of the character's role in that larger play, but make sure you don't jump too far from your specific scene.
+The largest part of your paper should be spent on your scene. - 7.
+Be sure that one paragraph follows logically from the preceding one; and make sure there are segues not only between paragraphs but between sections of the individual paragraph-and, for that matter, segues from one sentence to the next. - 8.
+You can be informal as you want, and can use the first person-but observe all the rules of good writing, from spelling to punctuation, from clear word choice to correct grammar.